 Your little one likely still needs some help to fall asleep.
-Although some newborns can fall asleep on their own, most need to be held or rocked to sleep.
-If you would like, you can put her down when she is drowsy but still awake every once in a while to allow her to practice the skill of falling asleep on her own.
-She is a bit too young for formal sleep training, though.
+Although some newborns can fall asleep on their own, many need to be held or rocked to sleep.
+If you would like, you can put them down when they are drowsy but still awake to allow them to practice the skill of falling asleep on her own.
+They are a bit too young for formal sleep training, though.

 Since your newborn sleeps in periods spread across the day and night (24 hours), your little one will likely wake and cry for you several times per night.
 Know, too, that night wakings and general sleep-wake cycles in newborns are typically driven by hunger.

-In the first two months, your newborn will likely be awake for about 2 hours at a time then sleep for a brief period (30 minutes to 3 hours).
-In the first few weeks, she may have her nights and days mixed up since her sleep periods are spread across the day and night.
-If her nights and days are still mixed up after the first few weeks, you can help get her on track by making sure you keep things quiet and dark overnight.
-During the day, be your typical noisy self, expose her to daylight to help set her body clock, and wake her for feedings if you need to do so.
+In the first two months, your newborn will likely be awake for about 1 to 2 hours at a time then sleep for a brief period (30 minutes to 3 hours).
+In the first few weeks, they may have their nights and days mixed up since sleep periods are spread across the day and night.
+If their nights and days are still mixed up at this point, you can help get them on track by making sure you keep things quiet and dark overnight.
+During the day, be your typical noisy self, expose them to daylight to help set their body clock, and wake them for feedings if you need to do so.

 Family & Environment

-Be sure your little one is put to sleep on her back on a flat surface without pillows, soft bedding, crib bumpers, or toys.
-Make sure your little one’s environment is smoke-free and give her a pacifier if she will take one while sleeping.
-Do these things to maximize her safety to prevent suffocation and Sudden Infant Death Syndrome (SIDS).
+Be sure your little one is placed down to sleep on their back on a flat surface without pillows, soft bedding, crib bumpers, or toys.
+Make sure your little one’s environment is smoke-free and give her a pacifier if they will take one while sleeping.
+Do these things to maximize their safety to prevent suffocation and Sudden Infant Death Syndrome (SIDS).
 The American Academy of Pediatrics also recommends against bed-sharing and promotes room-sharing.
-Check out the American Academy of Pediatrics’ (AAP) Guide to Safe Sleep for more information!
+Check out the American Academy of Pediatrics’ (AAP) Guide to Safe Sleep for more information.

 General Sleep Patterns

 Hang in there!
 Your baby is still incredibly young.
 It is expected that your newborn will sleep in short periods (30 minutes to 3 hours) throughout the day and night.
 However, there is great individual variability.
-If your little one still has his nights and days mixed up, be sure to wake him for feedings throughout the day, be your typical noisy self, and make sure he gets plenty of morning light.
+If your little one still has their nights and days mixed up, be sure to wake them for feedings throughout the day, be your typical noisy self, and make sure they get plenty of morning light.
 At night, keep the lights dim and playtime at a minimum.